 Experienced * Dual Board Certified * ABOTA Member

-Laurie Eiserloh is a mom, trial attorney, and lifelong Democrat running for Judge of the 455th Civil District Court, a newly-created civil court in Travis County.
+Laurie Eiserloh is a mom, trial attorney, and lifelong Democrat who is the Democratic nominee for Judge of the 455th Civil District Court, a newly-created civil court in Travis County.
+In November 2022, she will challenge the Republican appointed to that court by Gov. Greg Abbott.
 She’s been in the courtroom litigating and solving problems for nearly 30 years.